Taranaki peaks

 Taranaki mountains highlights

-Latest summits
+Latest climbs

 "My son(10yrs) and I climbed up the Northern summit route heading off early in the morning 6.15am and summiting by Noon.
 We took longer than expect to descend but made it home by 6pm to the Camphouse hut which has hot showers and a full kitchen.
-The day wasn't without drama as a rock fall caused by some descending climbers hurtling past us, the weather was pretty good but the wind would occasionally gust with a cold misty content that had us pulling out layers of clothing only to take them back off when out of the wind or the sun came out.
+The day wasn't without drama as a rock fall caused by some descending climbers sent rocks hurtling past us, the weather was pretty good but the wind would occasionally gust with a cold misty feel that had us pulling out layers of clothing only to take them back off when out of the wind or the sun came out.
 There were approx 40 climbers that day." — loganscott • Dec 28, 2023

 "Travelled from Pouakai hut to North Egmont on Kaiauai track, initially gale force winds and low visibility.
 We were relatively sheltered from the wind on the way up Henry, but very exposed on the way down until back below bushline. " — jojo11 • Apr 25, 2023